-If you've been diagnosed with an anxiety disorder then you're probably looking for any way get relief.
-Anxiety disorders can have a severe impact on our ability to function normally due to symptoms such as excessive worrying, racing thoughts, panic attacks, and the urge to isolate.
+If you've been diagnosed with an anxiety disorder, then you're probably looking for any way to get relief.
+Anxiety disorders, such as generalized anxiety disorder, can have a severe impact on our ability to function normally due to symptoms such as excessive worrying, racing thoughts, panic attacks, and the urge to isolate.

-Standard anxiety treatments can be helpful but may not always be effective for taming these symptoms.
+Standard anxiety treatments can be helpful, but may not always be effective for taming these symptoms and treating anxiety.
 As such, many people are beginning to explore alternative treatment options.
 Neurontin for anxiety is one such treatment.
 Neurontin is a medication that is sometimes prescribed off-label for symptoms of anxiety when other treatments have failed.

-Other alternative treatments, ranging from supplements to new age healing, are touted by some as being effective for anxiety.
+Other alternative treatments, ranging from supplements to new age healing, are touted by some as being effective for generalized anxiety disorder.
 So what is good for anxiety?
 Let's explore these different potential anxiety solutions to see if there's any evidence to back up their claims.

 Signs of an Anxiety Disorder

 Everyone feels anxious from time to time.
 It's a normal response when faced with a nerve-wracking situation, such as a first date or speaking in front of a large crowd.
 Occasional anxiety is not a sign of an anxiety disorder.
 An anxiety disorder is defined by a near-constant worry that doesn't go away.
 If you have an anxiety disorder, even if you know your worries are excessive or aren't helping, you can't stop having them.
 An anxiety disorder can significantly impact your quality of life and ability to function.

 Anxiety can cause an increase in stress hormones throughout the body.
 High cortisol and anxiety, as well as increased norepinephrine and adrenaline, have all been linked.